 Scientists believe that friends have been important for survival throughout human history:

 Individuals with tight friend groups had better support and protection than those who were lonely.
 Much like feeling hungry is meant to motivate us to eat (so that we stay healthy) feeling lonely is likely meant to motivate us to seek out friends (so that they can keep us safe).

 The take-away is that it’s natural to experience loneliness.
 Loneliness can be incredibly painful.
 But there’s a silver lining: It can give us the motivation we need to eventually succeed in getting great, like-minded friends we can truly rely on.
-More on how to deal with loneliness.
+More in our article “I’m so lonely” – how to deal with loneliness.

 Join our free training and learn these 5 secrets to making friends